 Blues lead guitar - lesson 1

-Blues in the key of A - backing track lesson 1.
+Blues in the key of A: using a single scale – lesson 1: shape 1.

 This is the first lesson in the Blues soloing series.
 The diagram below shows the "first position" version of the scale.
 There are five different main shapes for a certain scale.